-We may become involved in litigation, arbitration, and governmental proceedings, including those stemming from third-party conduct beyond our control
+We may become involved in litigation, arbitration, and governmental proceedings, including those stemming from third-party conduct beyond our control.

-We are involved in, or threatened with, legal, arbitration, and governmental proceedings or investigations from time to time in the ordinary course of our business as well as heightened scrutiny in the healthcare industry, including disputes with employees, competitors, customers, suppliers, competition authorities, product diability, product defects, intellectual property infringement, logistics or manufacturing related topics, quality regulations, EH&S or employment issues, termination of business relationship, or alleged or suspected violations of applicable laws in various jurisdictions.
+We are involved in, or threatened with, legal, arbitration, and governmental proceedings or investigations from time to time in the ordinary course of our business as well as heightened scrutiny in the healthcare industry, including disputes with employees, competitors, customers, suppliers, competition authorities, regulators and other authorities, purported whistle-blowers, or regulatory agencies concerning allegations of, among other things, breaches of contract, product liability, product defects, intellectual property infringement, logistics or manufacturing related topics, quality regulations.
+EH&S or employment issues, termination of business relationship, or alleged or suspected violations of applicable laws in various jurisdictions.
 The outcome of pending or potential future legal, arbitration, and governmental proceedings is difficult to predict, and excessive verdicts do occur.
 If such proceedings are determined adversely to us, we may be required to change our business practices or we may incur fines, penalties, or monetary losses, some of which may be significant or could disrupt the operation of our business.
 Exposure to litigation or other government action, whether directed at us, our customers, suppliers, or channel partners, or our or their respective business partners, could also result in the distraction of management resources and adversely affect our reputation, which could have a material adverse effect on our business results, cash flows, financial condition, or prospects.
 Like other companies in our industry, we are subject to investigations and extensive regulation by government agencies around the world.
 As a result, we have interactions with government agencies on an ongoing basis.
 Criminal charges and substantial fines or civil penalties, as well as limitations on our ability to conduct business in applicable jurisdictions, could result from government investigations.
-See Note 14, "Commitments, Guarantees, Product Warranties, and Other Loss Contingencies-Legal Matters" to the combined financial statements and Note 13, "Commitments, Guarantees, Product Warranties, and Other Loss Contingencies-Legal Matters" to the unaudited condensed
+See Note 14, "Commitments, Guarantees, Product Warranties, and Other Loss Contingencies-Legal Matters" to the combined financial statements and Note 13, "Commitments, Guarantees, Product Warranties, and Other Loss Contingencies-Legal Matters" to the unaudited condensed consolidated and combined financial statements included elsewhere in this prospectus.